aws-samples/eks-workshop-v2/website/docs/networking/vpc-lattice/latticeabtesting.md

 ```

 :::tip Now traffic is handled by Amazon VPC Lattice
 Now Amazon VPC Lattice automatically redirects the traffic to different backends!
-This also means that you can take full advantage of all the [features](https://aws.amazon.com/vpc/lattice/features/) of Amazon VPC Lattice.
+This also means that you can take full advantage of all the Amazon VPC Lattice [features](https://aws.amazon.com/vpc/lattice/features/) of Amazon VPC Lattice.

 :::

 # Check A/B testing is working

-In the real world, A/B testing of new features is normally performed on a percentage of users.
+In the real world, A/B testing of new features is normally performed on a percentage of requests.
 To simulate this scenario, we will configure the httproutes so that 50% of the traffic is routed to the old version and the other 50% to the new version of the application.
 Completing the checkout procedure multiple times with different objects in the cart should present the users with the 2 version of the applications.